w3f/Grants-Program/applications/stampika.md

 ### 🧩 Ecosystem Fit

-Stampika is an application is built on Polkadot Hub.
+stampika is an application is built on Polkadot Hub.
 It is designed for avid explorers and travel enthusiasts who delight in visiting landmarks—whether on domestic adventures or overseas getaways.
-Inspired by traditions such as Japan’s iconic stamp-collecting culture, where travelers collect physical stamps in notebooks, Stampika brings this experience into the digital age.
+Inspired by traditions such as Japan’s iconic stamp-collecting culture, where travelers collect physical stamps in notebooks, stampika brings this experience into the digital age.

-Stampika addresses the need for:
+stampika addresses the need for:

-- **Proof of Location & Attendance**: Tourism companies can leverage Stampika to authenticate a user’s visit to specific landmarks.
+- **Proof of Location & Attendance**: Tourism companies can leverage stampika to authenticate a user’s visit to specific landmarks.
 This is particularly valuable for implementing loyalty programs or gamified travel experiences, where visitors earn rewards for exploring multiple locations.
-- **Actionable Visitor Insights**: By capturing scan data, Stampika channels anonymized travel patterns and behavior to relevant organizations.
+- **Actionable Visitor Insights**: By capturing scan data, stampika channels anonymized travel patterns and behavior to relevant organizations.
 These insights can inform marketing strategies, optimize tourist flows, and support cultural and urban planning efforts.

 There aren’t any similar projects in the Polkadot Ecosystem (referencing https://parachains.info/#projects).
 We believe that this is one of the pioneer efforts to apply Web3 to the tourism industry.

 ## 👥 Team

-- **Team Name:** Stampika
+- **Team Name:** stampika
 - **Contact Name:** Wei Rong Chu
 - **Contact Email:** chuweiron18@gmail.com
 - **Website:** https://github.com/wr1159/stamply